Fraud Blocker

 Waiting for the appointment

-When researchers at the University of California looked at how these risks were broken down according to specific factors, they found distinctions.
-African American and Hispanic study participants had a risk factor of midlife obesity.
-Asian participants were the least likely to have risk factors related to Alzheimer’s
+When University of California researchers reviewed how these risks differed across groups, they found notable distinctions.
+African American and Hispanic participants most commonly showed midlife obesity as a risk factor.
+Asian participants were the least likely to have risk factors tied to Alzheimer’s.

 Visit doctor